How to Protect Your Baby from the Dangers of Hot Weather

 Although crucial for older kids, water is a major no-no. Says Langlois: “Their little bodies can’t process water; in a worst-case scenario, it can lead to seizures.”
 Stick to breast milk or formula.

-Never leave a child in the car: It can be tempting to run inside the store while baby naps peacefully, but leaving a child in the car can quickly lead to dangerous heatstroke.
+4. Never leave a child in the car: It can be tempting to leave your baby napping peacefully in the car, but it can quickly lead to dangerous heatstroke.
 Young children are particularly at risk, as their bodies heat up three to five times faster than an adult’s.

 For small exposed areas like your baby’s face or the backs of her hands, or if lightweight full-coverage clothing isn’t available, Langlois recommends applying a gentle, mineral-based sunscreen (SPF 15 or higher).